teknologi-umum/bot/docs/PRIVACY_POLICY.md

 ## What information do we collect?

+Upon joining a group, we collect information about the group, such as group ID, group title, group username, group chat type (supergroup, channel, group), group administrators (along with their user ID, name, and username), and numbers group members.
+This data is also updated when you change the status of the bot (make him an administrator, remove his administrator priviledge, or kick him from the group).

-We collect your Telegram user ID, username (if any), first name (if any), and last name (if any).
+When there is an error on our side, we collect your Telegram user ID, username (if any), first name (if any), and last name (if any).
 We also collect the group chat ID, group chat name, group chat username, group chat type (supergroup, channel, group, or private), and your message on the group.

-All of that is collected ONLY IF there is any error happened.
+Bear in mind: we are not collecting all of the chat's messages.

 Even if there is an error happened, there should be a message of: